syncfusion/blazor-docs/src/schedule/scheduler/appointments.md

----
-title: "Handling Appointments of Blazor Scheduler"
-component: "Scheduler"
-description: "This section explains about the types of Scheduler events, recurring events, customization options available in it, and also drag and resize options."
----

 # Appointments

 Appointments can be anything that are scheduled for a specific time period.
 It can be created on varied time range and each appointments are categorized based on this range.
 The Scheduler events can be categorized as,